navit-gps/navit/docs/user/community/Contacts.rst

+.. _contact:

 Contacts
 ========

 You can contact Navit `team <team>`__ and frequent users for help or advice through a variety of methods.
-Though you can use any of the methods below, but the IRC channel will probably result the quickest response.
+Though you can use any of the methods below, but Discord/IRC will probably result the quickest response.

 .. _contact_options: